walkerjens/telegram.togabot/README.md

-# ONGAbot
+# togabot

-The one and only ON/GA Telegram bot, available on Docker Hub ([tingvarsson/telegram.ongabot](https://hub.docker.com/r/tingvarsson/telegram.ongabot/))
+The one and only TO/GA Telegram bot, available on Docker Hub ([miffeltoffel/telegram.togabot](https://hub.docker.com/r/miffeltoffel/telegram.togabot/))

 Built on [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)